-So what are you supposed to do this time of year to prevent getting sick?
+Cold season starts at the end of summer.
+Followed by flu season.
+So what are you supposed to do this time of the year to prevent getting sick?
 What should you do once you get sick to avoid spreading germs around?

 Everyone gets sick and spreads germs at some point.
 We all like to think we are clean, and practice good habits, and I’m not saying you don’t, but we also are human.
-Sometimes we do gross stuff, and we don’t realize we're doing it.
+Sometimes we do something gross, and we don’t realize we’re doing it.

-If you have kids, they will get sick this year because they go to school and things get passed around.
+If you have kids, they will probably get sick this year because they go to school and things get passed around.
 So the whole family needs to practice good hand washing skills.
-Teach kids do not put fingers in the eyes, nose, or mouth at all.
+Teach kids not to put their fingers in the eyes, nose, or mouth at all.
 If they do make sure they’re clean first and wash them after you do.

 Carry hand sanitizer or disposable hand wipes use these when you can’t wash your hands.
 Another thing we need to teach your kids is to cough and sneeze into their elbow.

 That’s all you can do to prevent getting sick.
 Even if you get the flu shot, you can still get sick with something else.